 - 2.0 minimum GPA.

-- Class standing (Freshman-Senior), depending on the lead faculty member.
+- Class standing (First year – Senior), depending on the faculty director.

 - Good academic and social standing at Wheaton College as defined in the Wheaton College Catalog.